Our Team

 Tonya Andrews

-Development Associate
+Tonya Andrews, Development Associate

 Cynthia Evans

-Finance & Operations Manager
+Cynthia Evans, Finance & Operations Manager

 Brittany Heater

-Development Manager
+Brittany Heater, Development Manager

 Brittany Heater is Central Asia Institute’s Development Manager.
-Brittany holds a Master of Arts Management from Carnegie Mellon University and a Masters in Innovation and Organization of Culture and the Arts from the University of Bologna, Italy.
+Brittany holds a Master of Arts Management from Carnegie Mellon University and a Master’s in Innovation and Organization of Culture and the Arts from the University of Bologna, Italy.

-Communications Manager
+Seelai Karzai, Communications Manager

-Seelai earned a Master of Fine Arts in Creative Writing from the University of Oregon, a Master of Theological studies in Women, Gender, Sexuality, and Religion from Harvard University, and a Bachelor of Arts in English Literature and Classical Studies from Hunter College.
+Seelai Karzai is Central Asia Institute’s Communications Manager.
+Seelai earned a Master of Fine Arts in Creative Writing from the University of Oregon, a Master of Theological Studies in Women, Gender, Sexuality, and Religion from Harvard University, and a Bachelor of Arts in English Literature and Classical Studies from Hunter College.

-Previously, Seelai was the Afghanistan Advocacy Campaign Manager at Human Rights First, where she developed and led public advocacy campaigns in support of the Evacuate Our Allies (EOA) Coalition, a diverse group representing civil society’s efforts to welcome and resettle as many at-risk Afghans as possible.
-She also worked to support medical students and diversity programming at the Geisel School of Medicine while assisting in evacuation efforts of vulnerable artists, writers, and cultural workers from Afghanistan after the US/NATO withdrawal in August 2021.
+Previously, Seelai was the Afghanistan Advocacy Campaign Manager at Human Rights First.
+There, she developed and led public advocacy campaigns in support of the Evacuate Our Allies (EOA) Coalition, a diverse group representing civil society’s efforts to welcome and resettle as many at-risk Afghans as possible.
+She also worked to support medical students and diversity programming at Dartmouth’s Geisel School of Medicine while assisting in evacuation efforts of vulnerable artists, writers, and cultural workers from Afghanistan after the US/NATO withdrawal in August 2021.
+Seelai is a member of the Afghan American Artists and Writers Association, an artist collective whose mission is to critically analyze discourse on Afghanistan and showcase diasporic artworks to diverse audiences through public exhibits.
+She is based in Vermont and in her free time enjoys baking, hiking, reading, and writing poems.

-Communications Associate
+Bella Pich, Communications Associate

 Zia Sanaban

-Program Manager
+Zia Sanaban, Program Manager

 Zia Sanaban is Central Asia Institute’s Program Manager.
 Before joining Central Asia Institute, Zia worked for a variety of development, humanitarian, and government organizations in Afghanistan.

 He served as the Senior Program Development Coordinator for the International Medical Corps; the Planning and Programs Director for the National Environmental Protection Agency; Deputy Project Director for Afghanistan’s Ministry of Economy; and Planning and Evaluation Manager for the nonprofit organization Coordination of Humanitarian Assistance, among others.
+In all of these roles, Zia enjoyed contributing to programs that helped individuals and communities access education, health services, clean energy, and business opportunities.

-Zia holds a master’s degree in International Development Studies from Ohio University and was a Fulbright scholar.
+Zia holds a master’s degree in international development studies from Ohio University and was a Fulbright scholar.
 A lifelong learner, Zia is fluent in English, Dari, and Pashtu, and speaks some Russian.
+In his spare time, he enjoys playing soccer and volleyball.
+He lives in Maryland with his wife and three children.

 Sarah Troshynski

-Accounting and Grants Management Associate
+Sarah Troshynski, Accounting and Grants Management Associate

+Before joining CAI, Sarah worked at other non-profit organizations focused on environmental and social causes.
+As with prior roles, she was drawn to CAI for its mission.
 Sarah moved to Montana in 2025 and lives in Bozeman with her partner and two cats.
 In her free time, she enjoys hiking, reading, and trying new restaurants, hobbies, and outdoor recreation activities.